-This book includes a treasure trove of ideas, strategies, and techniques for writing effective sales letters that turn casual readers into warm leads and buyers.
+This book for copywriters of any level includes a treasure trove of ideas, strategies, and techniques for writing effective sales letters that turn casual readers into warm leads and buyers.
 While you may choose to customize the letters to fit your own specific business needs, the book serves as an invaluable resource for getting started with your advertising copy.

 The Robert Collier Letter book is a long read with over 400 pages; however, most of it includes full-page examples of sales copy for you to analyze and learn from.

 The heart of copywriting training spans the first 60 pages.
 Chapter 9 (The Six Essentials) is one of the best overviews of how to write an effective sales letter I’ve ever found which includes this copywriting framework: